adit-negi/MIC-petrinet/README.md

 - connect to your server at http://localhost:8888

 ## About my project
 Once you have started the server on localhost, you can open project test3.
 Alternatively you can create a new project using petrinetV2 as the seed for it.
+NOTE - please use test3 project if you don't want to configure the number of balls/see a ready made demo!

 ### Functionalities implemented -
 1. <b>Transtions </b>